04 Mar Biospringer takes on off-notes masking

 - Although sugar remains an important source of energy and pleasure, consumers are now aware of the risks associated with its over-consumption (53% choose foods that are low in sugar or sugar-free, and 48% choose soft drinks) – GlobalData’s Q3 2016 global consumer survey.

-Biospringer is a key player and global producer of natural flavor bases and flavor building blocks.
-It brings to food producers the most comprehensive yeast derived product range with yeast extracts, dried food yeasts, yeast-based flavors and more.
-With 8 productions plants, a commercial team across Europe, Middle East, Africa, America, Asia and Oceania, a worldwide Culinary Center network, a team of technologists and R&D, Biospringer brings taste and pleasure to customers.
+We are a key player and global producer of natural flavor bases and flavor building blocks.
+Our goal is to bring to food producers the most comprehensive yeast derived product range.
+We provide yeast extracts, dried food yeasts, yeast-based flavors and more.
+At Biospringer, we bring taste and pleasure to customers.
+We have 8 productions plants, a commercial team across Europe, Middle East, Africa, America, Asia and Oceania.
+We also have a worldwide Culinary Center network, a team of technologists and R&D.